Cagliari Introduction Walking Tour (Self Guided), Cagliari

 The Citadel of Giovanni Lilliu Museums is Cagliari’s premier museum complex.
 It stands on the site of the former Royal Arsenal, a military facility established by the Piedmontese and later repurposed into a cultural hub.
 The citadel features a large central courtyard surrounded by buildings that house several significant collections, making it a must-visit for history and art enthusiasts.

 The Citadel’s historical significance extends beyond its museums, as the site itself reflects centuries of Cagliari’s past.
-Originally outside the Pisan-era walls, it was later incorporated into the city’s fortifications, with remnants of its defensive structures, including bastions and prison towers, still visible today.
-During the Spanish rule, it became one of the most fortified areas of Cagliari, featuring barbicans, drawbridges, and bastions.
-However, by the 16th century, advancements in artillery led to modifications and demolitions of some defensive walls.
+Originally located outside the Pisan-era walls, it was later incorporated into the city’s fortifications, with remnants of its defensive structures, including bastions and prison towers, still visible today.
+During Spanish rule, it became one of the most fortified areas of Cagliari, featuring barbicans, drawbridges, and bastions.
+However, by the 16th century, advancements in artillery led to modifications and the demolition of some defensive walls.

 10) Museo Archeologico Nazionale di Cagliari (National Archaeological Museum of Cagliari) (must see)